Peripheral Neuropathy – Nerve Pain Causes and Treatment

 The fragile nervous system can be damaged by disease, trauma, surgery, or many other factors.
 Damaged nerves can send confused or amplified signals to the brain, which can be perceived as pain.

-Most neuralgia sufferers feel acute pain in a specific part of the body.
+Most patients sufferer from acute pain in a specific part of the body.
 Sensations can range from a steady burning to a pricking, or electric shock.

 Neuralgia can be difficult to treat, and treatment often depends on the type and cause of the damage.
 Pain relief medications, antidepressants and anticonvulsants are often prescribed.
 Alternative treatments such as electrode therapy may also be used.